 - Regulatory framework increasingly emulating the FDA structure

-- Government pledge to dedicate USD 18 billion to emerging biotechnologies in latest five year plan
+- Government pledge to dedicate USD 18 billion to emerging biotechnologies in the latest five-year plan

 - An extremely dense of patients with aging population